 Note that DES is no longer recommended as an encryption function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength, see AUG1.A.Key-Function.
+Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.

 5.4 Assumptions

 71 The assumptions are described in the BSI-PP-0035, section 3.4.
 Only those originating in AUG are detailed in this document.